GuessWhatGame/vqa/README.md

 ### Download

-Our code has internal dependences called submodules.
+Our code has internal dependencies called submodules.
 To properly clone the repository, please use the following git command:\

 ```
 git clone --recursive git@github.com:vqa/vqa.git